prometheus-operator/prometheus-operator/contrib/kube-prometheus/docs/Monitoring external etcd.md

-# How to monitor a secure external etcd service with Prometheus Operator
+# Monitoring external etcd
 This guide will help you monitor an external etcd cluster.
-When the etcd is not hosted inside Kubernetes.
+When the etcd cluster is not hosted inside Kubernetes.
-This is often the case with the Kubernetes setup.
-This has been tested with kube-aws but same principals will apply to other tools.
+This is often the case with Kubernetes setups.
+This approach has been tested with kube-aws but the same principals apply to other tools.

 # Step 1 - Make the etcd certificates available to Prometheus pod
 Prometheus Operator (and Prometheus) allow us to specify a tlsConfig.
 This is required as most likely your etcd metrics end points is secure.